 Equality & Diversity: Ensuring Success for All

 All our students are individuals with a range of personal and academic circumstances that may present particular challenges at some point in their course.
 For instance, mature students may have caring responsibilities; some students with disabilities may require variations in teaching or assessment; international students may be adjusting to learning in a second language; students from black or minority ethnic backgrounds may face direct and indirect barriers to success.
 For ethical and legal reasons, personal academic tutors should be aware of these challenges and the fact that students in some categories are statistically less likely to ask for help and more likely to leave without completing their degree.
-In this section you will find some general advice as well as links to more specific guidance (scroll to bottom of the page).
+At the end of this general section you will find links and advice relating to specific groups (scroll to end of the page).

 Recognising these concerns certainly doesn’t mean that you should assume that every student in a particular group will have the same (or any) problems or need identical support.
 However, the University has a legal duty under the Equality Act 2010 to ensure that all barriers to students realizing their full potential are removed.
 Under the law there are ‘protected characteristics’: race, disability, age, sex, gender reassignment, religion and belief, pregnancy and maternity, and sexual orientation.
 As the latest statistical report on Equality in Higher Education shows, there is still work to be done to address the impact of structural inequalities.
 You can find a commentary and link to the report in this recent article https://wonkhe.com/blogs/times-up-for-the-awarding-gap/